Kialegee Tribal Town: Government

+Enrollment

-The tribe's citizenship or membership rules requires individuals to be a full-blood Native American: half to full-blood Muscogee Creek and up to one-half Indian of any other tribe.
+The tribe's enrollment rules require individuals to be a full-blood Native American: half to full-blood Muscogee Creek and up to one-half Indian of any other tribe.
 Documentation for enrollment follows matrilineal descent, as this was their traditional kinship system.
 Children were considered born to the mother's family and clan, and property or hereditary roles passed through her people.
-Today, any descendant of a female Kialegee tribal member is automatically eligible for tribal membership.
-Spouses of Kialegee tribal members may petition for membership.
+Today, any descendant of a female Kialegee tribal citizen is automatically eligible for tribal citizenship.
+Spouses of Kialegee tribal citizens may petition for citizenship.
 In special circumstances, any full-blood Indian may petition the tribe for enrollment as an "Adopted Member."
+For tribal citizens who are Muscogee by blood, ancestry is traced from the Town roll, regardless of whether the individual has ancestors on the Dawes Rolls or not.

 The Kialegee Tribal Town operates its own tribal courts.
 It has an environmental educational program for youth, the Kialegee Tribal Town's Environmental "Kub" Program.

 Culture

 Town members and visitors celebrate the annual Kialegee Nettv (Day), a gathering that celebrates the town's history and culture.